gordonlu/anti-fake-completion-agents/README.md

 }
 ```

-This appears reasonable on the successful path.
+This appears correct on the successful path.

 But if `db.save()` fails:

 * the cache contains the new value
 * the database contains the old value
 * callers may observe inconsistent state
-* the function has no rollback or recovery semantics
+* no rollback or recovery behavior is defined

-The function is syntactically valid and may pass shallow tests, but its failure behavior is incomplete.
+The function compiles and may pass shallow tests, but its failure semantics are incomplete.

 A correct implementation must explicitly define how cache and durable state remain consistent when either operation fails.